 Authorship and Contributor

-- Drafting the article or revising it critically for important intellectual content; and
+2. Drafting the paper or critically editing it for key intellectual content; and

-- Final approval of the version to be published.
+3. Final approval of the published version.

-Contributors should provide a description of contributions made by each of them towards the manuscript.
-Description should be divided in following categories, as applicable: concept, design, definition of intellectual content, literature search, clinical studies, experimental studies, data acquisition, data analysis, statistical analysis, manuscript preparation, manuscript editing and manuscript review.
-One or more author should take responsibility for the integrity of the work as a whole from inception to published article and should be designated as 'guarantor'.
+Contributors should include a detailed summary of their contributions to the work.
+Concept, design, definition of intellectual content, literature search, clinical investigations, experimental research, data gathering, data analysis, statistical analysis, article preparation, manuscript editing, and manuscript review should all be included in the description.
+One or more authors should be identified as 'guarantor' and assume responsibility for the integrity of the work as a whole from conception to publication.